Heliactyl-Project/.github/profile/README.md

 ## Introduction

 <p align="center">
-Welcome to The Heliactyl Project – Your go-to Pterodactyl User and Ressource Management Software.
+Welcome to Heliactyl – Your go-to Pterodactyl User and Ressource Management Software.
 <br> Our sleek and simple web-based interface makes administration of your Host a breeze.
 Experience a new level of control and simplicity.
 </p>